 Symptoms seen in victims of the outbreak include headache, neck pain or stiffness, fever, nausea, vomiting, and in some cases, weakness or numbness and sensitivity to light.
 Most have begun experiencing symptoms one to four weeks after their epidural injection.

-As of Wednesday, 137 cases had been reported and 12 deaths had been associated with the
+As of Wednesday, 137 cases had been reported and 12 deaths had been associated with the outbreak.
+All of the cases have occurred in patients who received an epidural injection using methylprednisolone acetate from the three recalled lots.

 The list of facilities that received medication from those lots can be found on the CDC's website.